qml.transforms.diagonalize_measurements

 Note

-This transform will raise an error if it encounters non-commuting terms.
+An error will be raised if non-commuting terms are encountered.
 To avoid non-commuting terms in circuit measurements, the split_non_commuting transform can be applied.

 Examples: